-This document summarizes the VISION 2050 recommendations for land use and transportation, current as of the 2020 Review and Update of VISION 2050 ("2020 Update"), along with recent progress in implementing those recommendations.
-The full set of VISION 2050 recommendations can be viewed in the Second Edition of Volume III, Recommended Regional Land Use and Transportation Plan, of the VISION 2050 plan report.
+This document, titled Review of VISION 2050 Recommendations and Implementation, was largely prepared in late 2023 as one of the initial elements of the 2024 Review and Update of VISION 2050, which is documented in Memorandum Report No. 268.
+This element includes a summary of the VISION 2050 recommendations for land use and transportation, current as of the previous 2020 Review and Update of VISION 2050 ("2020 Update"), along with recent progress in implementing those recommendations.
+The full set of VISION 2050 recommendations current as of the 2020 Update can be viewed in the Second Edition of Volume III, Recommended Regional Land Use and Transportation Plan, of the VISION 2050 plan report.